rossmounce/LeidenPDFhack/README.md

 3.) **parse out DOIs of each article and rename PDF by partial doi**

+grep -i -m1 '10\.11646\/phytotaxa' *.txt |  tac

+Phytotaxa doi's have been implemented starting with http://dx.doi.org/10.11646/phytotaxa.76.1.2 (of the freely accessible PDFs)

 pass each DOI to crossref content negotiation to get full citation for each PDF

 4.) **pdfimage strip images out of each article**